Your friend on the freeways

 Our FSP drivers are trained to keep motorists safe; however, it is always good to know what to do while waiting for the FSP to arrive.
 Here are some safety basics:

-- If you can, move your vehicle onto the shoulder out of traffic lanes.
+- If you can, move your vehicle onto the right shoulder out of traffic lanes.

 - Stay inside your vehicle with your seat belt on until help arrives.
 If you must exit the vehicle, stay as far away from the roadway as possible.

-- Use added caution in bad weather since a passing motorist could lose control.
+- Use added caution in bad weather since a passing motorist could lose control of their vehicle

 Frequently asked questions